-Table 1 18 Recommendations for Kwinana Riko and Walk Plan Tuble 1.16.
-Recommendations DIKE
+Table 1.18: Recommendations for Kwinana Bike and Walk Plan

-Recommendations 1 Liaise with Department of Transport about long-term priority to construct shared path on east side of freeway at local standard (3m wide) 2 Liaise with Department of Transport about provision of a Principal Shared Path (PSP) on the freight route for the long-term regional cycling network 3 Implement Kwinana Train Station to Kwinana Town Centre secondary route in the implementation plan 4 Implement Kwinana Train Station to Rockingham Train Station secondary route in the implementation plan subject to Department of Transport funding (City of Kwinana section) 5 Prepare a separate Footpath and Cycling Plan for the industrial areas of Kwinana 6 Implement all neighbourhood plans 7 Ensure all new developments are built to incorporate the local and secondary networks, and connect to Cockburn's network 8 Develop an active transport behaviour change policy and strategy.
-And work with DoT to implement a 'Your Move Kwinana' program 9 Investigate the feasibility and routing options for potential cycle or walking tours 10 Undertake annual crash investigation study for key hotspot cycle pedestrian crash areas to understand causality, making cycling/pedestrian safer 11 Develop a counting and monitoring strategy for cyclist and pedestrians 12 Work with the South West Group to investigate an E-Bike Route 13 Implement Behaviour Change Initiatives and Way Finding Signage Strategy including around Railway Stations 14 Coloured surfacing for on-road cycling.
+Recommendations 1 Local route planning to be prepared for Parmelia, Wellard and Orelia.
+2 Liaise with Department of Transport about long-term priority to construct shared path on east side of freeway at local standard (3m wide) 3 Liaise with Department of Transport about provision of a Principal Shared Path (PSP) on the freight route for the long-term regional cycling network 4 Implement Kwinana Train Station to Kwinana Town Centre secondary route in the implementation plan 5 Implement Kwinana Train Station to Rockingham Train Station secondary route in the implementation plan subject to Department of Transport funding (City of Kwinana section) 6 Prepare a separate Footpath and Cycling Plan for the industrial areas of Kwinana 7 Implement all neighbourhood plans 8 Ensure all new developments are built to incorporate the local and secondary networks, and connect to Cockburn's network 9 Develop an active transport behaviour change policy and strategy.
+And work with DoT to implement a 'Your Move Kwinana' program 10 Investigate the feasibility and routing options for potential cycle or walking tours 11 Undertake annual crash investigation study for key hotspot cycle pedestrian crash areas to understand causality, making cycling/pedestrian safer 12 Develop a counting and monitoring strategy for cyclist and pedestrians 13 Work with the South West Group to investigate an E-Bike Route 14 Implement Behaviour Change Initiatives and Way Finding Signage Strategy including around Railway Stations 15 Coloured surfacing for on-road cycling.
 Providing Green at conflict points as a minimum.
 Use the cycle symbol pavement marking on all on-road routes.